nicktyson/rome/README.md

 rome
 ====

-A simple graphics project written in C++ with OpenGL 2.x, using freeGLUT and GLEW.
+A simple graphics project written in C++ with OpenGL 2.x, using GLEW and GLFW.

-Requires Windows (probably).
+Requires Windows.